Kevin Glenn: Edmonton Eskimos

 On January 15, 2018, the Edmonton Eskimos announced that they had signed Glenn to a one-year contract.
-Glenn's rights have now been held by every team in the Canadian Football League.
+Glenn's rights had now been held by every team in the Canadian Football League.
 On September 29, 2018, while serving as the backup quarterback to Mike Reilly, Glenn dressed for his 300th CFL game; trailing only Damon Allen (370) and Anthony Calvillo (329) for most games dressed by a quarterback.

 On June 12, 2019, his 40th birthday, Glenn retired from his playing career.

 Future

 With the potential revival of the Atlantic Schooners as the 10th CFL team, Glenn has joked that he may want to come out of retirement to sign a one-day contract with them to continue to hold on to his unique claim of having been part of every CFL team.
 In a straw poll, Schooner fans (in advance of the teams 2018 revival announcement prior to the 106th Grey Cup) said that they would want Glenn as a QB selection in an expansion draft if the team's revival comes to fruition.
-Mid-way through the 2019 season the Blue Bombers (7–2 at the time) reached out to Glenn to see if he was interested in coming out of retirement following an injury to starting quarterback Matt Nichols; however, Glenn declined the offer although he did consider it "very tempting".
+Mid-way through the 2019 season the Blue Bombers (7–2 at the time) contacted Glenn to see if he was interested in coming out of retirement following an injury to starting quarterback Matt Nichols; however, Glenn declined the offer although he did consider it "very tempting".